FortiPower/PowerFGT/README.md

 # Usage

-All resource management functions are available with the Powershell verbs GET, ADD, SET, REMOVE.
+All resource management functions are available with the Powershell verbs GET, ADD, COPY, SET, REMOVE.
 For example, you can manage Address with the following commands:
 - `Get-FGTAddress`
 - `Add-FGTAddresss`
+- `Copy-FGTAddresss`
+- `Set-FGTAddresss`
 - `Remove-FGTAddresss`

 # Requirements